miamibc/joker-telegram-bot/src/Plugin/README.md

     !corona Berlin, Germany

+Configuration options:
+- `file` (string, required) - file where to save data file from github
+- `update_hours` (integer, optional, default 3) - hours between update of data from github

 Data from [COVID-19 Data Repository by the Center for Systems Science and Engineering (CSSE) at Johns Hopkins University](https://github.com/CSSEGISandData/COVID-19) repository.

 Cowsay Plugin